 After you run the activate command, your command prompt should include

-Note that you can also point your virtual environment to a different Python version.
+You can also point your virtual environment to a different Python version.

 Ensure that you are using the virtual environment as described in the setup guide: